Our research is editorially independent but we may earn a commission for purchases made through our links.

 A great escape for animal lovers looking for a once-in-a-lifetime experience, Busch Wildlife Sanctuary offers visitors the chance to learn about Florida’s wildlife and natural environments.
 Different from many of the typical zoos you’ve seen before, here you’ll find a refuge that combines a wildlife rehabilitation hospital with a community nature center.
 Walk along the nature trails to find a variety of pine flatwoods, oak hammocks, and cypress wetlands to spot anything from eagles to panthers, crocodiles, foxes, snakes, and bears.
 An excellent outing for the entire family, this educational experience is one that the kids won’t soon forget.

-Meet sea turtles at Loggerhead Marine Life Center (Nearby Hotels)
+Meet Sea Turtles at Loggerhead Marine Life Center

 One of the most popular animal attractions in Florida, the Loggerhead Marine Life Center is a non-profit organization that is famous for all the reasons, as it’s committed to the conservation of ocean ecosystems.
 Done through public education, research, and rehabilitation, the Center focuses on threatened and endangered sea turtles.
 Visit here for marine-themed, interactive exhibits and an on-site campus hospital, along with a chance to see tropical fish, shells, and artifacts or get a personal look at some of the sea turtles being rehabilitated from illnesses and injuries.
 If you time your visit right, you can also go on one of the fascinating Turtle Walks with one of the expert guides.

-Gawk at live aquariums at Loxahatchee River Center (Nearby Hotels)
+Gawk at Live Aquariums at Loxahatchee River Center

 Open since 2008, the River Center features beautiful live aquariums and interactive exhibits that reflect the wildlife found in Florida’s natural habitats.
 Trace the Loxahatchee River system from Palm Beach County to the cypress floodplains in the Wild & Scenic segment, where you can explore the sandbar and coral reefs through the Jupiter Inlet and engage with a variety of touch tanks.
 A great attraction for both adults and kids alike, visitors interested in learning about Florida’s ecological history will be fascinated by the information presented here, as you can see the effects of the transformation of nature through the growing human populations and development.

-Catch a fly ball at Roger Dean Stadium (Nearby Hotels)
+Catch a Fly Ball at Roger Dean Chevrolet Stadium

 Originally built for his third wife, oil tycoon Henry Flagler built this 55-room Beaux-Arts-style “Whitehall” property back in 1902.
-Decorated in historic European styles, the place just oozes elegance with its public museum that features many of the original furnishings in addition to historic exhibits, artwork, and antique furniture.
-Dubbed “more wonderful than any palace in Europe, grander and more magnificent than any other private dwelling in the world” by the New York Herald when it opened, the museum still retains its old-world charm with its baroque ceiling, hidden staircase, and 1,200-pipe organ, standing proudly as one of Florida’s most beautiful National Historic Monuments.
+Decorated in historic European styles, Flagler Museum just oozes elegance with its public museum that features many of the original furnishings in addition to historic exhibits, artwork, and antique furniture.
+Dubbed “more wonderful than any palace in Europe, grander and more magnificent than any other private dwelling in the world” by the New York Herald when it opened, the museum still retains its old-world charm with its baroque ceiling, hidden staircase, and 1,200-pipe organ, standing proudly as one of Florida’s most beautiful historic sites.

-Explore the Arthur R Marshall Loxahatchee National Wildlife Refuge (Nearby Hotels)
+Explore Arthur R Marshall Loxahatchee National Wildlife Refuge

 Preserving a portion of the once vast northern Everglades, the Arthur R Marshall Loxahatchee National Wildlife Refuge covers over 140,000 acres in Palm Beach County.
 Here you can explore a 400-acre cypress swamp, in addition to a range of wet prairies, sawgrass ridges, sloughs, and tree islands.
 Perfect for a day of outdoor adventures, the refuge includes a 12-mile bike trail along the levee in addition to a 5.5-mile paddling trail and fishing pier.
 Wildlife enthusiasts can witness over 250 species of birds in the area, from migratory birds to ones that live here throughout the year.